akash-network/provider-playbooks/roles/op/README.md

 ### Prerequisites
 - 1password-cli

+Important: When running the ansible-playbook for operations, please use MacOS as your environment.
+Testing has only been conducted with the 1Password vault configuration on MacOS systems.

 ### Saving Key and Key Secrets to OP
 - Generate the provider mnemonic seed and fund the provider account derived off of that seed.
 - Generate the provider key and encrypt it with a new password.
 This will prompt for the mnemonic.